-The Accessibility Commissioner advocates on behalf of differently abled SOGS members.
-Their primary role is to work towards greater accessibility and inclusivity for those with mental and/or physical conditions that have historically been insufficiently accounted for within society.
+The Accessibility Commissioner advocates on behalf of SOGS members with disabilities and those that face accessibility challenges.
+Their primary role is to work towards greater accessibility and inclusivity for those with a wide range of disabilities (including but not limited to physical disabilities, mental disabilities/disorders and learning disabilities) and accessibility challenges (including but not limited to parents of children with disabilities) that have historically been insufficiently accounted for within society.

 The Pride Commissioner advocates on behalf of the LGBTQIA+ SOGS members.
 In addition to representing the community’s interests at SOGS Council meetings, the Pride Commissioner helps connect students to resources, supports local LGBTQIA+ events, and seeks out ways to support LGBTQIA+ individuals.

 The SOGS Racial Equity and Inclusivity Commissioner advocates for racialized graduate students on issues and concerns affecting them at Western University.
 The commissioner will work with campus partners and community members to enhance the quality of student experience for racialized SOGS members.

 Read the CFS Anti-Racism Toolkit.